 Causes - Arts and Culture

-Art students painting in New Adelphi
+Art students painting in a New Adelphi studio, University of Salford

 The University of Salford supports a number of scholarships and projects within our Arts and Culture offer, you can find out more below.